span18/5-aside/README.md

 -Testing

-Tested on chrome, IE & microsoft edge, firefox
+Tested on chrome, firefox, IE & microsoft edge

 Have issues on microsoft edge when clicking on the rotate team button.
 This splits and adjusts the picture.
 Unsure as to why.
-No problems with any of the other browers
+No problems with any of the other browsers

+-Git

+I decided to work on the master branch since I was the only one involved in this porject.
+Otherwise I would have switched to using branches for any updates